-(12.1) Tone judging will be divided into three (3) rounds -- preliminary, evaluation and medal.
+- (12.1) Tone judging will be divided into three (3) rounds -- preliminary, evaluation and medal.
 In the preliminary round, each instrument will be evaluated by three (3) playing judges who will select those instruments which, in his/her opinion, should be given further consideration in the evaluation round.
 In the evaluation round, each instrument chosen from the preliminary round will be further evaluated by the judges to determine which, in his/her opinion, is of concert quality and should be considered by all judges in the medal round.
 Any and/or all instruments that receive a recommendation by at least one (1) tone judge will receive at least a Certificate of Merit (Tone).
 During the medal round, the Certificate of Merit instruments from the evaluation round will be reviewed by all judges working together.
 Any and/or all instruments which receive a unanimous vote as being instrument of concert quality tone will be recommended for Gold Medals.
-Please read the rules explaining Gold Medals, Silver Medals, and Certificates of Merit.

-(12.2) The three (3) judges will be chosen by the board of directors with the recommendation of the Competition Chair and will consist of one (1) professional double bassist whose primary source of income is with a full time professional orchestra, one (1) professional double bassist whose primary source of income is earned as a jazz bassist, and one (1) professional double bassist whose primary source of income is from a College, University, Conservatory, or other School of Music as a full time double bass instructor and is an active soloist.

-(12.3) Instrument tone evaluation will be divided into six categories or more, at the discretion of the tone judges.
-The tone judges may choose, at their own discretion, the point range for each category.
-The six suggested categories are:

-- 1. Tone --- color, sustain, pizz and arco qualities, able to play in tune, a pleasing sound, etc. - 2.
+Please read the rules explaining Gold Medals, Silver Medals, and Certificates of Merit. - (12.2) The three (3) tone judges will be selected by the Maker's Competition Chair from a list of capable bassists recommended by the Division Chairs of the concurrent Orchestral, Jazz, and Solo Competitions.
+Each Division Chair will suggest three to five bassists to represent their respective divisions in the judging of tone for the Makers Competition.
+The final three tone judges should represent one (1) professional double bassist who is a member of a full-time orchestra (ICSOM or ROPA orchestra preferred) and who can well represent the Orchestral Division, one (1) professional double bassist who is recognized as an active jazz bassist and who can well represent the Jazz Division, and one (1) professional double bassist who is recognized as an active soloist and can well represent the Solo Division. - (12.3) Instrument tone evaluation will be divided into six categories or more, at the discretion of the tone judges.
+The six suggested categories are: - 1.
+Tone --- color, sustain, pizz and arco qualities, able to play in tune, a pleasing sound, etc. - 2.
 Dynamic Range --- responsiveness, soft to loud, etc. - 3.
 Balance --- evenness of tone through all ranges, etc. - 4.
 Projection --- tone quality from a distance, etc. - 5.
 Ergonomics --- physical playability, accessibility of left hand, bow clearance, etc. - 6.
 Overall Impression --- personal feel, first impressions, enjoyment of instrument, etc.